-Deborah Emmanuel is a Singaporean writer, performer and four-time TEDx speaker.
-Her work and dialogue has featured at festivals like Makassar International Writers Festival, Singapore Writers Festival and Queensland Poetry Festival.
-Her work has shown in cities like Bali, Berlin, Kathmandu, London and Melbourne.
-She is a founder of SPEAK., a monthly poetry event that features local and international established and emerging voices.
 Deborah’s first collection, When I Giggle In My Sleep, was published by Red Wheelbarrow Books early 2015.
-Her foray into creative non-fiction, Rebel Rites, launched May 2016.
-When not in the poetry scene, Deborah makes music with her bands Wobology and The Ditha Project, and performs as an actor on stage and screen and facilitates workshops.
+Her foray into creative non-fiction, Rebel Rites, launched in 2016.
+When not making poems, Deborah makes music with her bands Wobology and The Ditha Project, performs as an actor on stage and screen and facilitates workshops.
 Her most recent work experiments with moving poetry into the physical body and the practice of intuitive illustration.

 “Deborah is undoubtedly one of the greatest natural talents I have seen in the world of poetry.
 She can turn up and burn the place down in a few short breaths.
 Some poets need to practice, rehearse, run through lines and warm up before getting onto a stage.
 Deborah is always a poet, always sincere, always heartbreakingly truthful and effortlessly powerful.”

 – LUKA LESSON

 Deborah Emmanuel is one of the most exciting, challenging voices to have emerged in the Singaporean scene.
 To listen to her work is to listen to an artist who wears vulnerability like an armour, who uses poetry like courage.
 Her writing is both tender and tough, both lyrical and unapologetic.
 She’s one of the most important writers we have for young people who are confronting issues of true diversity, identity and experience.